- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds large-cap U.S. equities selected based on capital strength metrics.
+Composition The ETF primarily holds U.S. large-capitalization stocks, with a focus on companies demonstrating financial strength and stability.

 Market Position